70 Years Ago in Stoke - 1952

 Edgar Benjamin Alderson, took over as Headmaster from John Burrows in 1952.
 During his first year, a trainee teacher produced a report on what she had found out about the village whilst she had been at the school.
 See more HERE

 Rex and June?
-Champion with their father and his contribution to the occasion
+Champion with their father and his contribution to the Coronation celebrations the following year

 And, finally, the Square as it was way back then